-Providers that meet one of applicability exemptions of La.
+• Providers that meet one of applicability exemptions of La.
 R.S.
 40:2154

-Providers who meet one of applicability exemptions of the BHSP licensing statute, La.
+For a provider who meets one of applicability exemptions of the BHSP licensing statute, La.
 R.S.
-40:2154, are required to obtain a BHSP license or other agency license issued by LDH Health Standards by April 1, 2018, in order to continue to participate in the Louisiana Medicaid Program and receive Medicaid payments.
+40:2154, the provider is required to obtain a BHSP license or other agency license issued by LDH Health Standards by April 1, 2018, in order to continue to participate in the Louisiana Medicaid Program and receive Medicaid payments.
 Such provider may continue to be reimbursed by Medicaid until April 1, 2018, provided that the provider complies with all other Medicaid requirements.
 Beginning April 1, 2018, if such provider does not have a BHSP license or other agency license issued by LDH Health Standards, the provider may no longer participate in the Louisiana Medicaid Program or receive Medicaid payments.